anishrana2001/Openshift/DO288/V.4.18/05:03-Templates.md

 ### Why Use `${NAME}`?

-Because the task says all objects must have the name:
+Because the task says all created resources must use the name:

 ```text
 cdnweb-ui